obnam-mirror/obnam2/obnam.md

 When a chunk is retrieved, the chunk metadata is returned in the `Chunk-Meta` header, and the contents in the response body.

-Note that it is not possible to update a chunk or its metadata.
+It is not possible to update a chunk or its metadata.

 When searching for chunks, any matching chunk's identifiers and metadata are returned in a JSON object: